hashicorp/vault-plugin-database-elasticsearch/README.md

 encrypted.

-To set up TLS in Elasticsearch, first read [encrypted communications](https://www.elastic.co/guide/en/elastic-stack-overview/6.6/encrypting-communications.html) and and go through its instructions on [encrypting HTTP client communications](https://www.elastic.co/guide/en/elasticsearch/reference/6.6/configuring-tls.html#tls-http).
+To set up TLS in Elasticsearch, first read [encrypted communications](https://www.elastic.co/guide/en/elastic-stack-overview/6.6/encrypting-communications.html) and go through its instructions on [encrypting HTTP client communications](https://www.elastic.co/guide/en/elasticsearch/reference/6.6/configuring-tls.html#tls-http).

 After enabling TLS on the Elasticsearch side, you'll need to convert the .p12 certificates you generated to other formats so they can be used by Vault.
 On an Ubuntu system, we used [this method](https://stackoverflow.com/questions/15144046/converting-pkcs12-certificate-into-pem-using-openssl)